 The simple preparation method minimizes cleanup and makes the baking them really easy.
 The base is very similar to a classic gf oatmeal cookie, but since there's no all purpose flour at all and only whole grains, it's heartier and has more of the nutty, chewy flavor of oats.

 The cookie is bound together with an egg, an egg yolk, and peanut butter.
-Along with old fashioned rolled oats and oat flour, the combination creates a chewy cookie that's really stable (great for shipping in a care package!) and crispy on the outside.
+Along with oat flour and gluten free quick oats, the combination creates a chewy cookie that's really stable (great for shipping in a care package!) and crispy on the outside.

 The candy shell on the miniature chocolate M&Ms candies in these peanut butter oatmeal M&M cookies adds even more texture to these sweet chocolate chip cookies.